TedTschopp/tedt.org/_posts/RPG Posts/2023-11-05-Ahmed-ibn-Yusuf.md

 These beliefs, rooted in local folklore and traditions, shape Ahmed\'s worldview and influence his daily actions and decisions.

-Ahmed would likely interpret these omens and superstitions as signs or messages from the divine, or as indicators of the natural order of things* They would influence his daily actions and decisions, prompting him to take caution or proceed with confidence depending on the signs he observes.
+Ahmed would likely interpret these omens and superstitions as signs or messages from the divine, or as indicators of the natural order of things.
+They would influence his daily actions and decisions, prompting him to take caution or proceed with confidence depending on the signs he observes.

 #### Omens:

-* Flight of Birds - Observing the direction in which a flock of birds flies could be seen as an omen* A flight towards the right might be considered a good omen, while towards the left could be seen as a bad sign.
+* Flight of Birds - Observing the direction in which a flock of birds flies could be seen as an omen.
+A flight towards the right might be considered a good omen, while towards the left could be seen as a bad sign.
 * Shooting Stars - A shooting star could be seen as a sign that God is answering someone\'s prayers, or that a significant change is about to happen.
 * Lunar Eclipses - An eclipse might be considered a warning of impending disaster or divine displeasure, prompting people to pray and seek forgiveness.
 * Crossing Paths with a Black Cat - While in some cultures this is considered bad luck, in others it might be seen as a sign to be extra cautious or aware of one\'s surroundings.